ALTER [IGNORE] TABLE tbl_name alter_spec [, alter_spec ...]

 ADD INDEX (c);

-Note that we indexed c
+Note that we indexed c, because AUTO_INCREMENT columns must be

-indexed, and also that we declare c
+indexed, and also that we declare c as NOT NULL, because

-indexed columns cannot be NULL
+indexed columns cannot be NULL.

-column, column values are filled in
+When you add an AUTO_INCREMENT column, column values are filled in

 with sequence numbers for you automatically.